-13.San Lorenzo Ruiz Chapel in Barangay Imnajbu - Barangay Imnajbu was the first place of Christianity in Batanes and where the holy mass was first celebrated and first baptism was administered.
+13.San Lorenzo Ruiz Chapel in Barangay Imnajbu - Barangay Imnajbu was the first place of Christianity in Batanes and where the holy mass was first celebrated and the first baptism was administered.

 14. Marlboro Hills/Racuh A Payaman - this is one of the most beautiful natural wonders that I have seen in my travel around the country.
 It was like a postcard picture view.
 So stunning!
 Everything is verdant and green.

-15. Mahatao Viewdeck - In getting to Tayid Lighthouse, you will first marvel on the verdant hills and hedgegrows, locally known as liveng, tall tows of trees and grass that serve as a crop protection against wind and typhoons.
+15. Mahatao Viewdeck - In getting to Tayid Lighthouse, you will first marvel on the verdant hills and hedgerows, locally known as liveng, tall tows of trees and grass that serve as a crop protection against wind and typhoons.

 16. Tayid Lighthouse - is often called Mahatao Lighthouse.
-This is one of the three lighthouses in Batanes and resembled in apperance, only that Tayid Lighthouse has a hexagonal shape from its base up to the tower.
+This is one of the three lighthouses in Batanes and resembled in appearance, only that Tayid Lighthouse has a hexagonal shape from its base up to the tower.